tomahim/simple-web-chat-nodejs-socketio-angularjs/README.md

 ## Releases

-#### v1.0 : Very basic chat, it can be use to learn how to build real time app
+#### v1.0 : Very basic chat, it can be use to learn how to build a real time app
 ###### Features
 - Communication between unlimited users
 - Display of a list of connected users